Rodkatix/Jewelry-Best-Seller/README.md

 -What drives purchase behavior in jewelry: price, material, or trend?

 #Objectives:
--Importing the necessary libraries and overview of the dataset -Importing the Dataset
+- Importing the necessary libraries and overview of the dataset
+- Importing the Dataset
--Understand the shape of the dataset
+- Understand the shape of the dataset
 -Check the data types of the columns for the dataset -Checking for missing values in the dataset -Exploratory Data Analysis